ISPSM 2026

 Dates

-Deadline for abstract submission: 1st May 2025
+Deadline for abstract submission: 31st July 2026

-Fees: The conference is fully online, and no fee is required
+Fees: no fee is required

 Further Inquiries: ispsmofficial@gmail.com